- Campus Offices

 - Maintain status in good standing throughout four years of education

-- Establish a full-time family medicine practice in rural North Dakota within six months of completing their graduate residency
+- Establish a full-time family medicine or general surgery* practice in rural North Dakota within six months of completing their graduate residency

-- Practice family medicine in rural North Dakota for five calendar years
+- Practice family medicine or general surgery* in rural North Dakota for five calendar years

 A medical student who wants to apply should submit the following materials to the Office of Student Affairs and Admissions:

 - Application will be posted soon - please check back!

 Medical students must be enrolled at the UND SMHS, and meet merit, financial need and/or other criteria to be eligible for these scholarships.
 In order to be reviewed for a scholarship, medical students must submit the Multi-Scholarships Application be the posted deadline, April 15, 2016 at 11:59 pm.
 There will be no extensions to this deadline.

 Select scholarships require FAFSA information, a letter to the donor family and/or development of a relationship with a donor.
 The Scholarship Committee meets in the spring/summer to award the scholarships available for the upcoming academic year.
 Awards are announced in the summer.

 Below is a list of scholarship endowments through the UND Alumni Association and Foundation that benefit students of the UND School of Medicine and Health Sciences.

 - School of Medicine & Health Sciences Scholarship Endowments (updated 9/7/16)

 Recognizing the educational benefit of a diverse student population, the UND School of Medicine and Health Sciences adopted a Cultural Diversity Tuition Waiver for medical and health sciences graduate students.